 Learn more by reading and exploring the following resources:

-How & where to deploy models with Azure Machine Learning
+- How and where to deploy models with Machine Learning

 - CI/CD of machine learning models with Azure Pipelines

 - Create clients that consume a deployed model